 Self massage or abhyanga, using sesame oil, for vata pacification.

 Ashoka bark has silica, sodium, potassium, phosphate, magnesium, iron, and calcium among others.
 It is used for many uterine disorders and is a good herb during the time of menopause.

 These preparations should be taken after consulting an Ayurvedic consultant.

 Daily chewing a handful of sesame seeds in the morning provides at least 1200 mg of natural calcium.
 These seeds won’t clog arteries, as dependence upon calcium from dairy products may do.
 One part black or white sesame seeds, half part shatavari, with ginger and raw sugar added to taste is good for the bones.

 The vata pacifying diet includes warm, heavy, moist and slightly oily food that give you strength.

-Frequent small meals, mildly spiced and with only a few different types of foods per meal are
+Frequent small meals, mildly spiced and with only a few different types of foods per meal are recommended.

 – Don’t eat when you are nervous or worried.

 – If possible eat with your friends/ family.

 Amalaki is a rejuvenator (rasayana) for the bones, nourishing the bones, strengthening the teeth, causing hair and nails to grow.
 Five gm powder in one cup of water, twice a day is used as a general tonic.